TheBrownViking20/katacoda-scenarios/test/step3.md

 `python3 la.py`{{execute}} (This code doesn't produce any new output in the terminal.)

 Click and open the newly formed `image4.jpg`{{open}} in the VScode sidebar to view the plot.
 The plot is almost identical to that of the original data.
-Only colors are swapped.